moveit/moveit.ros.org/install/docker/index.markdown

     apt-get install less ssh bash-completion tree nano

-MoveIt!'s docker containers are built automatically on dockerhub.com, but you can modify and build locally if desired with the following command:
+MoveIt's docker containers are built automatically on dockerhub.com, but you can modify and build locally if desired with the following command:

     cd moveit/.docker/source
     docker build -t moveit/moveit:melodic-source .